 We have added links below for all of the standards to enable you to download a PDF version for printing.
 Please note that the standards change, so if you elect to print them, check back periodically to assure you have the latest version.

 Collection Financial Standards are used to help determine a taxpayer's ability to pay a delinquent tax liability.
 Allowable living expenses include those expenses that meet the necessary expense test.
 The necessary expense test is defined as expenses that are necessary to provide for a taxpayer’s (and his or her family's) health and welfare and/or production of income.

 National Standards for food, clothing and other items apply nationwide.
 Taxpayers are allowed the total National Standards amount monthly for their family size, without questioning the amount actually spent.

 National Standards have also been established for minimum allowances for out-of-pocket health care expenses.
 Taxpayers and their dependents are allowed the standard amount monthly on a per person basis, without questioning the amount actually spent.

 Maximum allowances for monthly housing and utilities and transportation, known as the Local Standards, vary by location.
 In most cases, the taxpayer is allowed the amount actually spent, or the local standard, whichever is less.

-Generally, the total number of persons allowed for necessary living expenses should be the same as those allowed as exemptions on the taxpayer’s most recent year income tax return.
+Generally, the total number of persons allowed for necessary living expenses should be the same as those allowed as dependents on the taxpayer’s most recent year income tax return.